-- A Land Feasibility Study requires a Sanitation Evaluation Application and an Land Feasibility Study (LUCS) Form
+- A Land Feasibility Study requires a Septic Evaluation Application and an Land Feasibility Study (LUCS) Form

 - The Bureau of Development Services sanitarian completes Land Feasibility Studies

 - If you have any questions, please call Environmental Soils at (503) 823-6892

 - Information on the fee for a Land Feasibility Study.
 There is also a Department of Environmental Quality (DEQ) surcharge to be paid along with the fee.

 The following items should be taken into account when considering site location or installation of a septic tank/drainfield on-site system:

 - Septic tank and drainfield systems function as a gravity flow system.
 The location of a drainfield should be downgrade from the building site.